f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 More central pieces:

+I - IV quadrant:
 34: Eaton Barrett's The Heroine: A popular bestseller that combined the style of Radcliffes gothic romances with an over the top comedic and quixotic adventure and exploration ark of a female protagonist, with a paternal call or domestic submissivness at the end.
+This text had already  appeared as highly influental in the visualizations above and there are numerous quotes on its reach and influence.
+61 + 12: William Ainsworth's Rookwood and Tobias Smollet's The Adventures Of Ferdinand Count Fathom: The former is a gothic romance detailing royal inheritence disputes after an ill-fated death, while the latter chronicles the travels of a villanous, deceitful dandy with a supernatural undercurrent.
+9 + 29: Charlotte Smith's Emmeline, Or The Orphan Of The Castle and Montague James' Ghost Stories of an Antiquary: The former a cinderella story of female emancipation, gaining property and standing, where ownership over masonry and bodily authonomy blend. gothic in style.
+The latter deals with the veiled invasion of outside forces in the rural retreal of a scholar. (reminiscent of Sheridia or Machen)
+78 + 24 + 6: Charlotte Smith's The Emmigrants, Eliza Parsons' The Castle Of Wolfenbach and Charles Brockden Browns Wieland: Emmigrants deals with the trauma and alienation French emmigrants fter the revolution carry with them.
+The castle of Wolfenbach is an important early piece predating many Radcliff texts, lauded by Jane Austin as essential. (early outlier) A gothic royal romance with abundant frenzied expressions of emotion, fainting, weeping and struggles of identity formation.
+Wieland deals with madness, religious fanatism, psychologicla turmoil and supernatural gruesom violence (early american transposition of the genre after Godwin).

+II quadrant:
+10 + 8 :
+32 + 76 :
+22 :
+39 + 44 + 65 + 38 + 54 :

+dead center:
+30 + 1 + 3 :
+2 + 28 + 59 + 20

 ## Contextual Comparison: